 🔹 Targeted practice and…

 🔹 Immediate practice in a functional reading or writing context.

-Directly teaching and practicing common affixes can help your students recognize them in words they read.
+Directly teaching and practicing common affixes with prefixes and suffixes worksheets and other activities can help your students recognize them in words they read.
 In my opinion, this is a more effective form of “context clues” as it truly helps your students make smart guesses about what new words mean.

 Some easy ways to introduce this skill into your therapy might be targeting a new affix each week for the school year, teaching affixes and base words related to themed unit you’re already doing, or breaking down words that contain affixes found in texts your students are reading in class.